 - Financial aid opportunities Columbia offers that make it possible for you to attend

-For instance, Columbia is in New York City and has relationships with a lot of businesses and organizations in the area.
-You can examine how Columbia-specific opportunities in New York City will affect your education positively.
-You don't, however, want to wax on about how you love city-living - you need to make sure to describe how Columbia's specific relationship with NYC helps you further your goals.
+For instance, Columbia is in New York City and therefore has relationships with lots of businesses and organizations in the area.
+You could use your essay to examine how these Columbia-specific opportunities in New York will positively affect your education.

-Match opportunities at Columbia to specific goals that you have.
-For instance, you can talk about how a particular professor’s course aligns with your ultimate career goals.
+Match opportunities at Columbia to specific goals you have.
+For example, you could talk about how a particular professor’s course aligns with your career objectives.

-You need to be very specific in your answer: every single thing you say should relate to a particular feature of Columbia.
-The entire focus of your essay should be what Columbia offers and how you will take advantage of Columbia's academics and activities to get the best college education possible.
+You need to be very specific in your answer: every single thing you say should relate back to a certain feature of Columbia.
+The entire focus of your essay should be what Columbia offers and how you'll take advantage of the school's academics and activities to get the best college education possible.

-Regardless of how you decide to answer this prompt, there are four tips everyone should keep in mind to make sure they’re fully answering the question, giving the information Columbia wants to see, and making sure they stand out from other applicants.
+Regardless of how you decide to answer this prompt, there are four tips everyone should keep in mind to ensure that they are fully answering the question, giving the information Columbia wants to see, and standing apart from other applicants.

 #1: Do Your Research

 Before you begin writing your response to this essay prompt, you should know exactly why you want to attend Columbia University.
-There are multiple ways to do this research:
+There are multiple ways you can do this research:

-Check out the school newspaper, schedule a campus visit, or create a meeting with an alum, current student, or a professor to get a feel for the campus.
+- Check out the school newspaper, schedule a campus visit, or set up a meeting with an alum, current student, or professor to get a feel for the campus

-Every college campus has its own vibes - visiting is the best way to get a sense of how Columbia specifically works with your personality as a student.
+Every college campus has its own vibe, and visiting is the best way to get a sense of how Columbia might work with your personality as a student.

 #2: Be Specific

-Instead, try to mention opportunities only Columbia can provide, like specific professors, course names, extracurriculars, or research opportunities.
+Instead, try to mention opportunities only Columbia can provide, such as specific professors, courses, extracurricular activities, or research opportunities.

 #3: Show Your Passion

-Columbia wants students who care a lot about their studies and their school, so make sure this comes across in their response.
-A bland statement like, “I am impressed by Columbia’s strong engineering program” doesn’t tell the school anything about you or help you stand out from other applicants.
+Columbia wants students who care a lot about their studies and their school, so be sure this comes across in your response.

-You’ve done your research to mention specific qualities of Columbia that have enticed you, and now you need to discuss specific qualities about yourself as well.
+You’ve done your research to mention certain qualities Columbia has that have enticed you, and now it's time to discuss specific qualities about yourself, too.
 Why does the engineering program make you so excited?
 What do you want to get out of it?
-Be detailed, specific and honest.
+Be detailed, specific, and honest.

 Your Columbia essay should be the strongest example of your work possible.
-Before you turn in your application, make sure to edit and proofread your essays.
+Before you turn in your application, take time to edit and proofread your essays.

 Your work should be free of spelling and grammar errors.
 Make sure to run your essays through a spelling and grammar check before you submit.

-If you’re stuck on what to write, looking at “Why Columbia” essays that worked can be helpful.
-In this section, we’ll examine one of the “Why Columbia” essays that worked and talk about what made it strong.
+If you’re stuck on what to write for your own essay, looking at "Why Columbia" essays that actually worked can be helpful.
+Below, we examine one "Why Columbia" essay that got a student accepted to Columbia and talk about what specifically made this piece of writing so strong.

 At a college visit this year, I met a Columbia alumnus named Ayushi, whose stories helped me develop a thorough understanding of Columbia.
 Ayushi told me that Columbia funded both her summer trip to Syria to interview refugees and her seed money for a start-up she launched.
 As an aspiring entrepreneur, I’m impressed by a university that encourages students to pursue their own independent creations instead of simply offering the option to work on faculty projects.
 Columbia’s four entrepreneurship organizations, among them the Columbia Organization of Rising Entrepreneurs, provide a dynamic start-up community for me to launch my own business.